willquill/kube-lxc/README.md

-# k8s-cluster
+# kube-lxc

-Deployment instructions for creating a kubernetes cluster
+Deployment instructions for creating a kubernetes cluster where one or more nodes are LXC containers in Proxmox

 ## Architecture